United Express: History

 In 1992, Great Lakes Airlines became a United Express partner, followed by Trans States Airlines the following year.
-In 1997, as United officially designated Los Angeles International Airport one of its hubs, SkyWest Airlines became a United Express partner as well.
+In 1997, as United officially designated Los Angeles one of its hubs, SkyWest Airlines became a United Express partner as well.
 Great Lakes left the United Express system in early 2002, although it continued to do codeshare flights until they ceased operations in 2018.

 In 1993, Trans States Airlines started United Feeder Service (UFS), to operate British Aerospace BAe ATP aircraft for United Airlines.
 The aircraft, originally owned by Air Wisconsin, were transferred and subsequently owned by United.
-UFS operated routes to Chicago O'Hare (ORD) from close markets in the U.S. Upper Midwest.
+UFS operated routes to Chicago–O'Hare from close markets in the U.S. Upper Midwest.
 UFS was eliminated from the United Express carrier network in 1999 and disappeared.

 When United declared for Chapter 11 reorganization in 2002, it pressured its regional partners for reduced fees.
-In 2004, ACA canceled its contract and reinvented itself as low-cost carrier Independence Air.
+In 2004, ACA canceled its contract and attempted to reinvent itself as low-cost carrier called Independence Air, but ceased operations only 18 months later.
 The next year, Air Wisconsin unsuccessfully bid to retain its flying contract, though it did retain some ground-handling United Express operations.
 To compensate, United initiated new service agreements with Colgan Air, Trans States subsidiary GoJet Airlines, and Republic Airways Holdings subsidiaries Chautauqua Airlines and Shuttle America.
 Mesa Airlines was also reinstated into the United Express system.

 In 2005, United announced that service levels on major United Express routes would be upgraded to a new product called explus.
 Routes with explus service offer First Class seats and meal service on larger, 70-seat Embraer 170s and 66-seat Bombardier CRJ700s.
 Expanding the traditional regional partner role, United started to use the airplanes configured with explus amenities instead of, or alongside with, mainline jets on routes linking large cities, such as Chicago to Houston.

-United announced a new Express focus city at San Antonio International Airport in 2006, but the experiment was short-lived.
+United announced a new Express focus city in San Antonio in 2006, but the experiment was short-lived.
 Trans States was the carrier operating the San Antonio operation.

 United decided to cancel Dash 8 and CRJ200 service with Mesa Airlines in November 2009.
-On November 16, 2009 it was announced that ExpressJet would begin operating Embraer ERJ145 beginning in the spring of 2010.
+On November 16, 2009, it was announced that ExpressJet would begin operating Embraer ERJ 145s beginning in the spring of 2010.
 Mesa Airlines continued service using CRJ700 regional jets and added the Embraer 175 in 2015.